LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

 Error Reporting
 ===============

-Lasso 9 delivers an error report in response to an error that prevents processing of the page.
+Lasso Server delivers an error report in response to an error that prevents processing of the page.
 This error report contains an error code, message, and stack trace which can be used to identify the cause and location of an error.
 The various parts of the stack can be accessed using the ``error_…`` methods.